riedyw/PoshFunctions/ReadMe.md

     Set-Capslock                   Sets the state of the CapsLock button.
     Set-Display                    Set-Display turns the display on or off via energy saver api Set-Numlock                    Sets the state of the NumLock button.
 If you pass $true to function it will turn on NumLock.
     Set-PrivateProfileComment      To place comment(s) in an .ini file.
-Comments are lines that begin with a...
+Comments are lines that begin with a semicolon ';'.
     Set-PrivateProfileString       To set data in an .ini file Set-Scrolllock                 Sets the state of the ScrollLock button.
     Set-Speaker                    Sets the speaker volume.